dzek69/ezez-utils/README.md

 - `merge` - merge two objects shallowly, allowing to remove properties while doing so
 - `omit` - omit properties from an object
 - `pick` - pick some properties from an object
+- `removeCommonProperties` - remove properties from targets that have the same value as in source
 - `replaceDeep` - recursively replace all occurrences of a value in an object/array
+- `replaceDeepByFn` - recursively replace values in an object/array using a callback function
+- `serialize` - like JSON.stringify but any data type is allowed
 - `sortProps` - sort object properties by key
-- `serialize` - like JSON.stringify but any data type is allowed

 ### Date related
 - `ensureDate` - ensure that given value is a Date instance